CrazyFedde/docs/linux-guide.md

 Start by logging into your server via your SSH client.

-<a name="install-node"></a>
+<a name="install-java"></a>
-### Installing NodeJS & NPM
+### Installing Java - Oracle JVM

-We'll be using NodeJS to run Ava, if you don't already have NodeJS and NPM installed, you can install it with the following commands.
+We'll be using Java 9 to run Ava, if you don't already have Java installed, you can install it with the following commands.

-    sudo apt install nodejs
+    sudo apt install oracle-java9-installer gradle

-If your server doesn't have the NodeJS reposetories saved you can try using updating the repositories and re-atempting to install NodeJS like the command below.
+If your server doesn't have the Oracle repositories saved you can try using updating the repositories and re-attempting to install Java using the command below.

-    curl -sL https://deb.nodesource.com/setup_6.x | sudo -E bash -
+    sudo add-apt-repository ppa:webupd8team/java
-    sudo apt install -y nodejs
+    sudo apt update

 <a name="install-git"></a>
 ### Installing Git